Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2024/07/preventing-cancer-cells-from-colonising-the-liver.md

 **Source:** en_news_events/2024/07/preventing-cancer-cells-from-colonising-the-liver.html

+**Date processed:** 2025-05-01

 ## In brief

-- ETH Zurich researchers have discovered proteins on the surface of colorectal cancer cells and liver cells that bind together and that play a major role in the formation of new metastases.
+• ETH Zurich researchers have discovered proteins on the surface of colorectal cancer cells and liver cells that bind together and that play a major role in the formation of new metastases.

-- The binding of the proteins triggers fundamental changes in colorectal cancer cells that allow them to take root in the liver.
+• The binding of the proteins triggers fundamental changes in colorectal cancer cells that allow them to take root in the liver.

-- These new findings will help to develop future treatments that may hinder the formation of often fatal metastases.
+• These new findings will help to develop future treatments that may hinder the formation of often fatal metastases.
+## Molecular docking mechanism unlocked

 In cases where cancer is fatal, nine out of ten times the culprit is metastasis.
 This is when the primary tumour has sent out cells, like seeds, and invaded other organs of the body.
 While medicine has made great progress in treating primary tumours, it is still largely helpless in the face of metastasis.
 Currently, there are no medications that prevent this process.

-## Molecular docking mechanism unlocked

 A team of researchers led by Andreas Moor in the Department of Biosystems Science and Engineering at ETH Zurich in Basel have now published results in the journal Nature showing how colorectal cancer cells colonise the liver.
 Their findings will help to develop treatments with which it may be possible to hinder the metastatic process.

-## Signposts in the nervous system

 Cancer is said to metastasise when cells from the primary tumour break off and travel via the circulatory system to other parts of the body.
 “Colorectal cancer metastasises to the liver because of how our blood flows,” Moor says.
 Blood is first enriched with nutrients in the intestines before it goes to the liver, which metabolises the nutrients.
 For colorectal cancer cells, the liver is the last stop.
 “They get caught in the liver’s capillary network,” Moor says.

-## Return to sedentary state

 Costanza Borrelli, a doctoral student, and other members of Moor’s team have now shown that the liver cells also play a large role in whether or not the cancer cells lodged there can colonise their new location.
 Science has known for over a century that, much like plant seeds in soil, cancer cells are dependent on their environment, yet it was previously unknown which molecular mechanisms play a role here.

-## Critical period of time
+## Signposts in the nervous system

 Using sophisticated tests on genetically modified mice, Moor and his team have discovered that the secret lies in certain proteins on the cell surface.
 When liver cells have a protein called Plexin-B2 and the colorectal cancer cells possess certain proteins from the semaphorin family, the colorectal cancer cells can attach themselves to the liver cells.

-## Reference

 Cancer cells that have semaphorins on their surface are especially dangerous, as attested by clinical studies cited by Moor’s researchers in their paper.
 The study data shows that colorectal cancer metastasises earlier and more frequently to the liver if the tumour has large amounts of semaphorin.

+## Return to sedentary state

 Plexin and its counterpart semaphorin were previously known to the research community for their function in the nervous system, where the two proteins steer growing nerve cells and ensure they form the right pathways.
 “Why liver cells also create plexin and what this protein does in healthy livers is anything but clear – and interests us immensely,” Moor says.
 In other words, the question of its function remains open.